Table of Contents

-- Less visit to the bathroom
+- Fewer visits to the bathroom

 - Dry skin

 Drink enough water every day so as not to feel thirsty.
-You’d better make drinking water a habit to ensure well hydration and a healthy life.
+You’d better make drinking water a habit to ensure well hydration and healthy life.
 Bear in mind that you need to drink water at work as well.
 Not drinking water at work leads to dehydration at home.

 There is no point in drinking lots of water at home at night.
 You need water during the day.
 Take constructive habits to drink enough water at work and avoid dehydration.

-You could also drink different types of water like alkaline water or Spring Mountain Water, which provide further hydration.
+You could also drink different types of water, like alkaline water or Spring Mountain Water, which provide further hydration.